 The design and installation of automatic sprinkler systems shall be in accordance with NFPA 13D or Section P2904, which shall be considered to be equivalent to NFPA 13D. the Phoenix Fire Code.
 Partial automatic sprinkler systems shall be permitted to be installed only in buildings not required to be equipped with an automatic sprinkler system.
-Section P2904 shall apply to stand-alone and multipurpose wet-pipe sprinkler systems that do not include the use of antifreeze.
+Section P2904 shall apply to stand-alone and multipurpose wet-pipe sprinkler systems shall provide domestic water to both fire antifreeze.
 A multipurpose automatic sprinkler system shall provide domestic water to both fire sprinklers and plumbing fixtures.
-A stand-alone automatic sprinkler system shall provide domestic water to be required to separate an automatic sprinkler system.
+A stand-alone automatic sprinkler system shall be separate and independent from the water distribution system.
 A backflow preventer shall not be required to separate an automatic sprinkler system from the water distribution system, provided that the sprinkler system complies with all of the following: